Taking an ECG reading can show whether your heart has a healthy rhythm or not — and this handy health feature is built into the Fitbit Charge 5/6.

 So while it might not be a feature that everyone will feel they need to have in their lives, it could be a valuable way for many who do want to keep a much closer and more accurate eye on their heart.

-How does ECG work on the Fitbit Charge 5?
+How does ECG work on the Fitbit Charge?

 Readings are then sent to the Fitbit app (iOS and Android) where you can review data and also have the ability to download and share results with a doctor or medical professional.

-These are some obvious things to do first, but make sure your device and the companion Fitbit app you use to pair and sync your Charge 5 tracker to your phone is up to date.
-We have a step-by-step guide on how to update your Fitbit if you're still unsure how to do this.
+These are some obvious things to do first, but make sure your device and the companion Fitbit app are up to date.
+We have a step-by-step guide on how to update your Fitbit if you’re still unsure how to do this.

 You can also go to the Account section on the Fitbit phone app and select your paired Charge 5 to make sure it’s running the latest firmware version.

-How set up ECG on the Charge 5
+How to set up ECG on Fitbit Charge

-Once the companion Fitbit phone app and the Charge 5 is up to date, here's the steps you need to go through to set up the ECG feature:
+Once the companion Fitbit phone app and the Charge is up to date, here are the steps you need to go through to set up the ECG feature:

 Once you understand that this is an assessment and not a diagnosis, Fitbit outlines its privacy policy with the electrical sensor data it collects, which can be used in research to improve existing devices and help develop future ones.